 The following referenced documents are necessary, partially or totally, for the application of the present document.
 Their use in the context of this TS is specified by the normative statements that are referring back to this clause

-[1] Home Gateway Initiative Smart Device Template.
+[1] oneM2M Smart Device Template.

-NOTE: Available at https://git.onem2m.org/MAS/SDT/tree/master .
+NOTE: Available at https://git.onem2m.org/MAS/SDT